Chapters 27 and 28

-Problem: Consider a RC circuit as shown in Fig. 9.
+Problem: Consider the RC circuit of Fig. 9.
 Suppose that at t = 0 the capacitor is empty.
-As soon as key, K is turned on, the capacitor starts charging.
+As soon as key K is turned on, the capacitor starts charging.
 Charges flow from the battery to the plates of the capacitor.
 As the capacitor accumulates charges on its plates, it builds up greater and greater voltages; however, the limiting voltage is the voltage of the battery that feeds it.
 Answer the following questions:

-36) At t = 0, the voltage across the capacitor, VC is (a) 0, because there is no current in the circuit (b) 0, because no charge is accumulated on its plates yet (c) both a & b. click here
+36) At t = 0, the capacitor voltage VC is (a) 0 because there is no current in the circuit (b) 0 because no charge is accumulated on its plates yet (c) both a & b. click here.

-37) At t = 0, since VC = 0, all the battery voltage drop across (a) the resistance R (b) the capacitor, C (c) neither a nor b.
+37) At t = 0, since VC = 0, all the battery voltage drop across (a) resistor R (b) capacitor C (c) neither a nor b.

-38) The initial current, Io, is Io = Vbat /R because (a) the capacitor is initially full and does not accept any current; therefore, all the current flows toward the resistor (b) the capacitor is empty and creates no resistance in the circuit, and the only resistance the battery faces is R (c) neither a nor b. click here
+38) The initial current Io is Io = Vbat /R because (a) the capacitor is initially full and does not accept any current; therefore, all the current flows toward the resistor (b) the capacitor is empty and creates no resistance in the circuit, and the only resistance faced by the battery is R (c) neither a nor b. click here.

-39) As the capacitor fills up it develops resistance toward accepting more charge and the total resistance in the circuit keeps increasing beyond R. We may think that when the capacitor is nearly fully charged, the current in the circuit (a) approaches zero (b) becomes very high (c) neither a nor b.
+39) As the capacitor fills up, it develops resistance toward accepting more charges and the total resistance in the circuit keeps increasing in excess of R. We may think that when the capacitor is nearly fully charged, the current in the circuit (a) approaches zero (b) becomes very high (c) neither a nor b.

 |In the figure shown,

-41) Write the voltage balance equation for Vbat, VR and VC that is good for any instant.
+41) Write the voltage balance equation for Vbat, VR and VC that is good at any instant.
 See (*) below the figure.